How do I use the icons and colors in the Gradebook?

 - Red : Missing submission

-- Green : Resubmitted assignment
+- Green : Resubmitted assignment or quiz

 - Orange : Dropped grade